dphfox/Fusion/docs/tutorials/basic-state/properties-&-state.md

 }
 ```

-Additionally, we now know how to work with UI state, using `State` and `Computed`
+Above that, we're using state and computed objects to store and process some
-objects to store and process data:
+simple data:

 ```Lua linenums="11"
 local numPlayers = State(5)